anniekvandijk/alpacashow-admin-app/src/documents/to-do.md

 * [X] - epics - as many as I can think of
 * [X] - userstories - not all, start with one epic and finish some businessvalue first!
 * [X] - Scenario's (put into Cucumber automated test runs) - same as userstories, not all at one.
-* [X] - high level application picture > frontend - backend - database
+* [X] - high level application picture > frontend - backend - database, restfull.
 * [X] - high level project structure > two module application
 * [X] - add to GIT, add to Travis